About Boston College

-The Social Work Library, located in McGuinn Hall, offers the full range of library services and resources needed to support students of the Graduate School of Social Work.
+The Social Work Library, located in McGuinn Hall, offers the full range of library services and resources needed to support students of the Boston College School of Social Work.
 The collection also serves the departments of Psychology, Political Science, Sociology, Nursing, and related disciplines.
 Services are provided on-site by two librarians and two staff members.
 Many services can be accessed remotely through the Social Work Library website.
 For more information, visit www.bc.edu/libraries/collections/socialwork.html.

 The Theology and Ministry Library (TML) serves the research, teaching, learning, and pastoral formation needs of the School of Theology and Ministry and Saint John's Seminary.
 The library's collections are centered in biblical studies, Catholic theology, history, canon law, and Jesuitica.
 The TML is a member library of the Boston Theological Institute Libraries and Resources Network whose libraries' combined collections number nearly a million and a half volumes in theology and related disciplines.